Beniamiiin/ProjectBuilderCatalog/README.md

 # ProjectBuilderCatalog
-Catalog of project builder templates
+Catalog of the project builder templates